The End of Theory

 Finally, note that game activities and choices (challenges, builds, trades, questions, auctions, etc.) always and without exception work on regular deadlines; there is no Emergency Week for these.

-Here are a few ideas to keep your Moodle scores strong:
+Here are a few ideas to keep your scores strong:

 - Log on frequently, if for no other reason than to double-check due dates.
 Missing a Workshop deadline, for instance, can be really damaging.
-The right sidebar of the Moodle page notes upcoming deadlines.
 You can also Export the calendar to your phone or subscribe to it.

 - Review all of the new assignments when a chapter opens.
 Procrastinators have been surprised to find that the higher-point projects actually take a little planning to do well, sometimes with other students.

 - Success on some assignments (or combinations of assignments) can open new opportunities, clues, side quests, and other resources.

 - Additionally, even failures at some assignments can offer you additional opportunities to learn the material, second chances to pass a quiz, etc.